top of page

 7. Clearly Define Roles and Responsibilities

-To avoid this, sit down with each member of your team and go over their roles and responsibilities.
+To avoid this, it is imporatnt to communicate with each member of the team what their roles and responsibilities are.
 Make sure they have a clear understanding of what is expected of them on a daily, weekly, and monthly basis.
-You can even put together a document that outlines everyone's roles and responsibilities to serve as a reference point.
+But it's best to have a document that outlines everyone's roles and responsibilities to serve as a reference point.

 8. Schedule Regular Check-Ins